FatinShadab/Blockit/README.md

 ### Note
     - This script has been developed and tested on Windows.
+    - To use the script or exe file, we have to run them as administor
     - The script uses the hosts file located at C:\Windows\System32\drivers\etc\hosts

 ### License
-MIT
+>MIT

-This script is for educational and personal use only.
+#### This script is for educational and personal use only.
 Use at your own risk.